rithik-sandron/zro.earth/_posts/dev/java-part-3.md

 ## Rehashing
-Once the capacity of the hashmap is increased, It brings the overhead of rearranging all the key-value pairs in the hash table.
+Once the capacity of the Hashmap is increased, It brings the overhead of rearranging all the key-value pairs in the hash table.
 It is because we use the modulo of map capacity to get the proper bucket index from the hash, but by the change in capacity, most of earlier stored pair locations will not be accessible and changed.

 As a general rule, the default load factor ==(.75)== offers a good tradeoff between time and space costs.
 Higher values decrease the space overhead but increase the lookup cost (reflected in most of the operations of the HashMap class, including get and put).
-The expected number of entries in the map and its load factor should be taken into account when setting its initial capacity, so as to minimize the number of rehash operations.
+The expected number of entries in the map and its load factor should be taken into account when setting its initial capacity, so as to minimise the number of rehash operations.
 If the initial capacity is greater than the maximum number of entries divided by the load factor, no rehash operations will ever occur.

 - The default initial capacity of HashMap is 16
 - This class permits null element.
 - HashMap also allows us to have null as a key.
-- **Not thread safe** (unsynchronized)
+- **Not thread safe** (unsynchronised)
-- **fail-fast** behavior is not guaranteed.
+- **fail-fast** behaviour is not guaranteed.

 ## To make HashMap thread safe
 ```